Mazchoo/ImageLabeller/README.md

 **Python Image Labeller**

 * Uses callback events from Matplotlib to label images
-* Labels can be saved in .json format or in csv format.
+* Labels can be saved in `.json` format.
 In the case of generic region labelling, labels can be saved as new images.
 * Supports multiple labels to be added to images with custom colours
 * Allows user to label all images stored in one particular folder
 * Options to adjust colour and size of measurement grid#